 We’ve already hinted at a few reasons why your church needs to offer mobile fundraising via text messaging.
 But let’s dig into why your church should provide a text-to-give option.

 Per a study by the Pew Research Center, the vast majority of Americans own a mobile phone—95 percent.

 Know what else?

 It’s highly likely that people—including yourself—always have their phone with them.
 On the other hand, carrying cash or a checkbook isn’t nearly as common as it used to be.

-Since people are more likely to have their phone with them, it makes sense to provide a giving option that allows them to use their phone.
+Since people are more likely to have their phone with them, it makes sense to provide a mobile option.

 Well-known non-profit organizations, such as the Red Cross, prominently display text giving pleas during natural disasters.
 As a result, many people are familiar with the concept of text giving and are more likely to trust it as a secure way to give.